royasutton/openscad-amu/README.md

 install` step will install this example project to the standard OpenSCAD user library path.

-To see a table of contents and this installed example, type:
+To see this documentation, type:

 ```bash
 google-chrome `make echo-install_prefix_html`/index.html
 ```

-To remove the installed example project, type:
+To remove the installed example project documentation, type:

 ```bash
 make uninstall